If you’re looking for things to do at Mammoth Hot Springs, look no further! These top tourist attractions will keep you entertained for hours.

 12. Visit historic Fort Yellowstone

 If you’re looking to explore the history of Yellowstone within the Mammoth area, the historic Fort Yellowstone is the perfect place to start.

-This fort was built in 1872 and served as the headquarters for the U.S. Army’s efforts to protect the park from poachers, and vandals before control were transferred to the National Park Service in 1918.
+This fort was built in 1872 and served as the headquarters for the U.S. Army’s efforts to protect the park from poachers and vandals before control was transferred to the National Park Service in 1918.

 Today, Fort Yellowstone houses a museum with exhibits on the military history of Yellowstone as well as the park’s natural history and impact on Montana as well as Wyoming.

 See Related: Best Places to Travel in Your 20s in the US